How to Get on Spotify Playlists in 2026 Without the “Payola”

 Liveness: Probability of live a audience presence.

-Your track’s audio signature will determine which algorithmic playlists it even qualifies for.
-A track with high danceability and energy is going to surface on “Workout” or “Party” playlists.
-While something with low energy and high acousticness gets pushed toward “Focus” or “Chill” or “Relax.”
+Your track’s audio signature determines which algorithmic playlists you qualify for.
+High danceability + high energy = “Workout” playlists.
+Low energy + high acousticness = “Chill” or “Focus.”
 You can’t really change your track’s natural sonic profile (well, you could, but then you’d be making different music).
 But, you can use it to target the right promotional contexts.
-If your track scores high on acousticness and low on energy, then, and this may seem obvious, but don’t try to pitch it to high-energy workout playlists.
-Work with what you’ve got, not against it.
+Track scores high on acousticness and low on energy?
+Don’t pitch it to high-energy workout playlists.
+You’re wasting your time and annoying curators by wasting their time.
+Work with what you’ve got.

-And, here’s something a lot of artists miss, you can actually see some of this data yourself.
+You can actually see some of this data yourself.
 Spotify for Artists doesn’t show you all the 42 metrics, but you can get a sense of where your track sits sonically by looking at which playlists it naturally appears on.
 If you keep showing up on “Late Night Vibes”, that’s telling you something about your audio profile.
-Anyway, the important point is that these three systems all work together.
+These three systems all work together, cohesively.
 They’re not separate.

 What “good” looks like: